 Of all the mascots you could hope for at university, what could be better than a taxidermied philosopher?
 UCL is lucky enough to have one – Jeremy Bentham.
-Dead Bentham, who in life was a big advocate of Utilitarianism (in a choice between saving one life or many, save the many, cry for the one), sits just inside the main entrance of the University in a wooden cabinet.
+Dead Bentham, who in life was a big advocate of Utilitarianism (the greatest good for the greatest number of people), sits just inside the main entrance of the University in a wooden cabinet.

 Born the day after Valentine’s Day 1748 in Spitalfields, London, Bentham was something of a child prodigy.
 He began learning Latin at three and popped off to Queen’s College, Oxford at the sprightly age of just twelve.

 Bentham’s father, a big shot attorney, was naturally thrilled about all of this, and hoped his Wunderkind would one day become Lord Chancellor of England.
 Bentham junior, however, was to become pretty quickly disillusioned with the UK legal system, instead deciding to put his talents to writing extensive criticisms of, and suggestions for, making improvements to the law.
 In fact, the design for Millbank Prison was his.
 He wrote about lots of other stuff too – society and ethics, that sort of thing.

 Bentham died in 1832.
 His will stated that his friend, Dr. Southwood Smith, should taxidermy him up:

 “My body I give to my dear friend Doctor Southwood Smith… he will take the requisite and appropriate measures for the disposal and preservation of the several parts of my bodily frame in the manner expressed in the paper annexed to this my will and at the top of which I have written Auto Icon.”

 We asked UCL curator, Nick Booth, how Dr. Southwood Smith carried out the preservation process of, and for, Jeremy Bentham.